anyfiddle/sysbox-pods-preview/README.md

 3. The node's Kubelet must be configured to use CRI-O.

-4. The shiftfs kernel module should be present (if host's volumes are required).
+4. The shiftfs kernel module should be present (if you want to mount host files or directories into sysbox-based pods).

 5.  [rsync](https://packages.ubuntu.com/search?keywords=rsync) must be installed.